 Entrepreneurs make great specialists

-The pace, quality, and ease of working with other entrepreneurs was phenomenal.
+The pace, quality, and ease of working with other entrepreneurs were phenomenal.
 We instantly understood each other.
 Meetings were short and productive.
 Issues got identified and resolved.
 Things just got done.

-I was so pleased with this mode of working that I extended the call for help and put together a virtual practitioners team that spans 4 continents.
+I was so pleased with this mode of working that I extended the call for help and put together a virtual practitioners team that spans four continents.

-A while back there was an “everyone codes” meme going around the web.
+A while back, there was an “everyone codes” meme going around the web.
 While I subscribe to the general idea, I don’t think “build” activities are just limited to coding.
 I count mockups, copy, blog posts, etc. part of building.
-That said I do believe everyone on the team needs to build something tangible that can then be measured.
+I believe everyone on the team needs to build something tangible that can then be measured.
 Simply participating in learning activities is not enough.
 I’ve got advisors for that.

 Working in small batches leads to less waste

-In the new Kanban system, we constrain the number of features we work at any given time and I run all the customer learning checkpoints which further constrains the pace of the work and ensures that we can only go as fast we learn.
+In the new Kanban system, we constrain the number of features we work on at any given time, and I run all the customer learning checkpoints, which further constrains the pace of the work and ensures that we can only go as fast as we learn.

 Paying in cash is the cleanest option

 I’ve made the mistake of trying to co-found a company too soon with people I thought would work out -only to be proven wrong.
-Startups are faced with enough uncertainty that I find it best to treat everything as an experiment including the team you build.
-Rather than tying yourself up in complicated agreements or hard-to-value equity distributions, I find it a lot simpler to pay-as-you-go — at least at first.
+Startups are faced with enough uncertainty that I find it best to treat everything as an experiment, including the team you build.
+Rather than tying yourself up in complicated agreements or hard-to-value equity distributions, I find it much simpler to pay-as-you-go — at least at first.